 - We have made significant progress in growing the workforce with record numbers of staff working in the NHS.

 - We are also implementing the first ever NHS Long Term Workforce Plan, backed by over £2.4 billion in government funding, which will deliver the biggest expansion of staff training in NHS history.

 - Changes aimed at growing and better supporting the workforce will give NHS staff greater flexibility, making it easier for them to move between hospitals and work in services like 111, with more options for call handlers to work from home.

 - NHS 111 services are being supported through a targeted campaign to encourage retired clinicians, and those nearing retirement, to work in 111 rather than leaving the NHS altogether.
 This will help to ensure more clinicians available for 111 online and urgent call services to offer support, advice, diagnosis and, if necessary, referral.

 - We have increased the number of NHS ambulance staff and support staff by over 45% since 2010.

 - The number of emergency medical technicians will also be expanded, providing another entry route to working in the NHS, alongside greater use of student and apprentice paramedics and training more staff in mental health.

 - Alongside this, 3,000 student paramedics are expected to complete their training in 2023/24, with a further 2,300 expected in 2024/25.

-- We know there are many patients in hospital beds who don’t need to be so our Urgent and Emergency Care Plan will ensure patients can be safely discharged from hospital when ready, backed by a targeted £1.6 billion fund to boost capacity and staff in social care.
+- We know there are many patients in hospital beds who don’t need to be, so our Delivery Plan for Recovering Urgent and Emergency Care Services sets out a number of targeted actions which will ensure patients can be safely discharged from hospital when ready, backed by a targeted £1.6 billion fund to boost capacity and staff in social care.